What's The Difference Between Pesto And Salsa Verde?

 Shoal of anchovies.

-Pesto and salsa verde are both green sauces that contain olive oil, garlic, and salt, but that is where the similarities end.
-The two sauces taste completely different and are not as interchangeable as some people think.
+Pesto and salsa verde are both green sauces containing olive oil, garlic, and salt, but the similarities end there.
+The two sauces taste completely different and are not as interchangeable as some think.

 Every cuisine has its own version of salsa verde (aka green sauce), which makes defining it tricky.
 The only things that unite them are the inclusion of herbs, oil, garlic, and usually some form of acidity.

-Here in the UK, we have mint sauce, which is a tangy, refreshing condiment synonymous with roast lamb.
+In the UK, we have mint sauce, a tangy, refreshing condiment synonymous with roast lamb.
 The Spanish have their coriander-based mojo verde, which goes well with roast potatoes or grilled fish.
 In France, they have sauce verte with handfuls of herbs and plenty of mayonnaise, while the Argentinians are incredibly proud of their spicy chimichurri.

 What we're most interested in, though, is the classic Italian-style salsa verde, so here we're taking a look under its bonnet to see how its recipe differs from that of traditional basil pesto.